-Since Maine Coons have been bred for generations, their shared genetics have an impact on temperament.
+Since Maine Coons have been bred for generations, their shared genetics have an impact on their temperament.

 Furthermore, Maine Coons that are raised in a loving home with plenty of socialization at an early age are likely to be well-adjusted around humans and other pets.

 If you are wondering are female Maine Coons affectionate, take a look at THIS.

 Maine Coons are one of the best family cats out there!

 They are famous for being patient towards children and other animals, including dogs.